wildxmxtt/Spotbot/README.md

 # Spotbot2
 *Made with python 3.10.9 , Make sure you have this installed !*

-A discord bot that scrapes users spotifylinks from a set channel and automatically adds those songs to a set spotify playlist.
+A discord bot that scrapes users spotify links from a set channel and automatically adds those songs to a set spotify playlist.
+Think of it like and *over* engineered collabrtive playlist.

 **This readME file is meant to be looked at with the Image_refrences.pdf found in this repo**